-Fixed remuneration of the Chief Executive and Managing Director Hosting is reviewed annually by the People, Remuneration and Culture Committee and the process consists of a review of Group-wide and individual performance, relevant comparative remuneration in the market, and internal and, where appropriate, external advice on policies and practices.
-The Committee has access to external advice independent of management.
+Fixed remuneration of the Chief Executive, Chief Financial Officer and Managing Director Hosting is reviewed annually by the People, Remuneration and Culture Committee and the process consists of a review of Group-wide and individual performance, relevant comparative remuneration in the market.
+The Committee utilises external advice and benchmarking to set fixed remuneration at relevant levels in the market and reflective of the experience and seniority of the individual.

-Senior managers are given the opportunity to receive their fixed (primary) remuneration in certain forms including cash and allowances such as motor vehicle allowances.
+Senior managers are given the opportunity to receive their fixed (primary) remuneration in certain forms including cash and allowances such as travel and motor vehicle allowances.
 It is intended that the manner of payment chosen will be optimal for the recipient without creating undue cost for the Group.
-The fixed remuneration component of the key management personnel is detailed on page 13.
+Fixed remuneration is reviewed annually and adjusted from 1 February each year.
+The fixed remuneration component of the key management personnel is detailed on page 16.